Updated August 16, 2018

 Montez Carter: I began my career at Greenwood Leflore Hospital where I worked in various roles including Clinical Pharmacist, Director of Pharmacy Services and Associate Director of Performance Improvement and Support Services.
 Since joining St. Mary’s Health Care System, I have served in the roles of Vice President of Operations, President of Good Samaritan Hospital and currently, President of St. Mary’s Hospital.
 I also currently serve on the American Hospital Association’s Region 4 Policy Advisory Board and the Georgia Hospital Association’s Board of Trustees.

-SOP: What do you hope to accomplish or facilitate as chair-elect and chair of GHA?
+SOP: What do you hope to accomplish or facilitate as chair of GHA?